-Our enemies are the big banks, credit card companies, Wall Street, and CEOs.
-Our opponents in Congress are working for our enemies in this fight.
-Many voters, especially independents, are feeling more inclined to vote for Republicans in recent polling, because they are angry and dissatisfied with Washington.
-Financial reform is a great issue for crystallizing a fight over the economy and establishing 1726 M Street, NW Suite 1100 Washington, DC 20036 T 202.776.9066 F 202.776.9074 www.lakeresearch.com who is on the side of working families and Main Street, not Wall Street and CEOs.
+- While we should not clutter our message with policy details, it is important that financial reform legislation really does what we say it will.
+If we let the policy suffer by giving in to lobbyists or bargaining away our principles, we will suffer politically.
+This is the time and place to take a stand on behalf of working Americans. - Many voters, especially independents, are feeling more inclined to vote for Republicans in recent polling, because they are angry and dissatisfied with Washington.
+Financial reform is a great issue for crystallizing a fight over the economy and establishing who is on the side of working families and Main Street, not Wall Street and CEOs.
 However, right now voters tend to believe both parties in Washington are helping Wall Street while taxpayers are picking up the tab.
-Americans rank the president and the Republicans within five points on who is better on the economy (47% Obama, 42% Republicans)-the closes that measure has ever been-and give President Obama solidly negative ratings on the economy (45% approve, 53% disapprove).1
+Americans rank the president and the Republicans within five points on who is better on the economy (47% Obama, 42% Republicans)-the closest that measure has ever been-and give President Obama negative ratings on the economy (45% approve, 53% disapprove).